Understanding Your Health Insurance and Medical Bills

 An explanation of benefits is a summary of the costs that your medical provider billed your insurance for and what they did with the claim.
 The EOB is not a bill; it explains how the costs of your medical care (the medical bill) will be split between you and your insurer.
-To see an example of an EOB, you can click here.

 Questions to Ask: Help Understanding Your Medical Bill

 - Ask your service provider for an itemized list of services or procedures provided to you.
 Use it to compare with your EOB.

 - Ask your service provider to confirm to you how much of the services were covered by your health insurance; compare this to your EOB.

 How to Appeal a Health Insurance Bill Denial

 If health insurance claim or coverage was denied, here is some information on how to appeal the health insurer's claim decision.

 Understanding Your Health Insurance Bill Can Help Save Money and Catch Errors